nikarichardson/triviaapp/backend/README.md

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM is used to handle the lightweight sqlite database.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests from the frontend server.

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: